Projects

 Timbre Semantics

 Our research on timbre semantics studies the range of phenomenological experiences that musical timbres can evoke.
 We study how timbre can carry and generate meaning and how people communicate about timbral experiences and meanings.
 Much of this work concerns the kind of language we use in describing timbre, though we also consider non-linguistic means, such as crossmodal correspondences (e.g., sound and color) for communicating experiences of timbre.
-This area of research also investigates applications of our results to music analysis and pedagogy.
+Currently, the CACTUS Music Lab is leading an international collaborative project examining cross-linguistic similarities and differences in timbre description around the world.

 Instrument-Specific Absolute Pitch (ISAP)

 While absolute pitch (AP)—the ability to name musical pitches globally and without reference—is rare in expert musicians, anecdotal evidence suggests that some musicians may better identify pitches played on their primary instrument than pitches played on other instruments, an ability called Instrument-Specific Absolute Pitch (ISAP).
-This project, a collaboration between Dr. Reymore and Dr. Niels Christian Hansen, is aimed at identifying the prevalence of and mechanisms behind this phenomenon.
+This project, a collaboration between Dr. Reymore and Dr. Niels Christian Hansen currently funded by the Danish Ministry of Culture, is aimed at identifying the prevalence of and mechanisms behind this phenomenon.

 Publications